9 Best Employee 360 Feedback Software + Detailed Guide

 When it comes to picking the right 360-degree feedback software, I didn’t want to leave anything to chance.
 So, I leaned on a few key factors to evaluate these tools.

-Let’s be honest—features make or break these tools.
-I dug deep into their 360-degree feedback options, from anonymous feedback collection to customizable workflows.
-I looked at how these tools handle performance reviews and if they truly help teams grow and thrive. - Ease of Use
+Let’s be honest: features make or break these tools.
+I dug deep into their best 360 assessment tools & features, from anonymous feedback collection to customizable workflows.
+I looked at how these tools handle performance reviews and if they truly help teams grow and thrive.

 Hopefully, it’ll make your search for the perfect 360-degree feedback software a whole lot easier.